Hierarchical Bayesian Bootstrap for Heterogeneous Treatment Effect Estimation: Background and Motivation

-Suppose we observe outcome $Y$ for subjects assigned to one of two treatments $A\in \{0, 1\}$ along with some covariates $L=(W, V)$ that are measured pre-treatment.
-Here, we separate $L$ into a component $W$ which we believe to be confounders (drivers of both treatment and outcome) and a component $V$ which, for our purposes, will be a scalar stratum number, $V\in \{1, 2, \dots, K\}$ along which we wish to make causal comparisons.
-Let $E[Y^a]$ denote the average potential outcome \cite{Rubin1974} that would have occurred under treatment $A=a$.
-One popular causal estimand is the heterogeneous, or stratum-specific, average treatment effect (HTE) $\Psi(v) = E[Y^1 - Y^0\mid V=v]$ - the average difference in outcomes had everyone in the stratum $V=v$ taken treatment 1 versus 0.
+Suppose we observe outcome $Y$ for subjects assigned to treatment $A\in \{0, 1\}$ along with some confounders $L=(W, V)$ that are measured pre-treatment.
+These are variables which we believe to be influencing both the outcome and selection into a treatment group.
+In the HTE setting, this set often consists of $V$ - a discrete variable taking on values $v\in \{1, 2, \dots, K\}$ along which we wish to make causal comparisons - and variables $W$ which we would like to average over.
+Using potential outcomes notation \citep{Rubin1974}, one popular causal estimand is the heterogeneous, or stratum-specific, average treatment effect (HTE) $\Psi(v) = E[Y^1 - Y^0\mid V=v]$ - the average difference in outcomes had everyone in the stratum $V=v$ taken treatment 1 versus 0.
+This estimand is distinct from \textit{individualized}/\textit{conditional} treatment effect (CATE) estimation, which conditions on individual-level features rather than group-level to estimate $E[Y^1 - Y^0\mid L \ ]$.
+The connection here is that the HTE is obtained by averaging the CATE over the distribution of $W$ for each $V=v$.

-While we could estimate $E[Y\mid A=a, V]$ with observed data, in general $E[Y\mid A=a, V] \neq E[Y^a\mid, V]$.
+While we could estimate $E[Y\mid A=a, V]$ with observed data, in general $E[Y\mid A=a, V] \neq E[Y^a\mid V]$.
 That is, the average outcome among subjects treated with $A=a$ in $V$ may not be the same as the average outcome had \textit{everyone} in $V$ taken treatment $A=a$.
 This is due to confounding: treated subjects may be a non-representative subset of the patients in stratum $V$ (e.g. systematically sicker and, therefore, more likely to have worse outcomes).
-However, under well-known causal identification assumptions, we can estimate each term of $\Psi(v)$ by integrating the difference in stratum-specific outcome regressions over the conditional distribution of $W$ (see Appendix \ref{ap:cate})
+Under well-known causal identification assumptions, we can estimate $\Psi(v)$ by integrating the difference in stratum-specific outcome regressions over the conditional distribution of $W$ (see Section 1 of supplement)

-where $P_v(W) = P(W \mid V=v)$.
-This formula is known as standardization - a special case of Robins' g-formula \cite{Robins1986} in the point-treatment setting.
-The same general approach can be used to compute a marginal (over $V$ \textit{and} $W$) average treatment effect (ATE) $\Psi=E[Y^1-Y^0]$, except we do not set $V=v$.
-Instead we integrated the outcome regression over the joint distribution $P(L) = P(W, V)$
+where $dP_v(w) = dP(w \mid V=v)$.
+This formula is known as standardization - a special case of the g-formula \citep{Robins1986} in the point-treatment setting.
+The same general approach can be used to compute an overall average treatment effect (ATE) $\Psi=E[Y^1-Y^0]$ by integrating the outcome regression over the joint $dP(l) = dP(w, v)$.
+The estimand $\Psi(v)$ measures strata-specific treatment effect and captures differential treatment effect by patient subgroups and so is more relevant than $\Psi$, which averages over this variability.